NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

    ==================================== ========
    File                                 Content
    ==================================== ========
-   DOS_Gaussian.png                     Plot visualizing the Gaussian-broadened DOS for HOMO and LUMO levels without vibrational effects.
+   DOS_Gaussian.png                     Plot visualizing the Gaussian-broadened density of HOMO and LUMO levels without vibrational effects.
-   Vibrational_Gaussian_DOS_plot.png    Plot showing the Gaussian-broadened DOS including vibrational broadening. all_DOS_plot.png                     Combined plot overlaying DOS distributions with and without vibrational broadening (both are Gaussian-broadened). raw_data_homo_lumo.yaml              Exact HOMO and LUMO energies (in mixed morphologies for each molecule type).
-Includes mean, std, and all individual energy levels. homo_lumo_onsets.yaml                Calculated onset energies for HOMO and LUMO levels for each molecule type, can be compared with experimental onsets. homo_lumo_centers.yaml               Mean and standard deviation of the DOS distributions for HOMO and LUMO levels for each molecule type.
+   Vibrational_Gaussian_DOS_plot.png    Plot showing the Gaussian-broadened HOMO/LUMO distribution including vibrational broadening. all_DOS_plot.png                     Combined plot overlaying DOS distributions with and without vibrational broadening (both are Gaussian-broadened). raw_data_homo_lumo.yaml              Exact HOMO and LUMO energies (in mixed morphologies for each molecule type).
+Includes mean, std, and all individual energy levels. homo_lumo_onsets.yaml                Calculated onset energies for HOMO and LUMO levels distribution for each molecule type, can be compared with experimental onsets. homo_lumo_centers.yaml               Mean and standard deviation of the distribution of HOMO and LUMO levels for each molecule type.
 Can be used as an ab-initio input for multi-scale simulation workflows.
    ==================================== ========